 If you have not used a fee waiver in the past, check with your counselor to see if you qualify and they will assist you in getting a fee waiver.

 If you’re homeschooled, you can get a fee waiver by contacting a local high school counselor.
 You will just need proof of eligibility, such as tax records, or proof of enrollment in an aid program.

 How Do I Register Using an SAT Fee Waiver?

-You'll input the 12-digit fee waiver code when you register for the SAT.
+If you took PSAT/NMSQT or SAT on a school day, your College Board account should already reflect your fee waiver benefits.
+You'll just need to take a few simple steps to accept your benefits.
+If your counselor has given you a fee waiver, you'll input the 12-digit fee waiver code when you register for the SAT.
 After your registration is complete, you will see your full set of fee waiver benefits online and will automatically have access to all the benefits.
 You won't need to enter this code again.